s-light/OLA_rainbow_generator/README.md

 # OLA_rainbow_generator
-cython project to generate a rainbow pattern on low-end arm processors
+Python / cython project to generate a rainbow pattern on low-end arm processors with an web-interface for basic options.